bradgwest/paap/write/paper.md

 For a complete derivation, see [@Tibshirani_2000].

 In addition to these quantitative metrics we perform a more qualitative assesment of the results for the top performing clusters.
-In particular we examine (1) the distribution of a few artists works across clusters; (2) the overall interpretation of the two top perfoming clusters; and (3) the distribution of different artistic styles across the clusters.
+In particular, for the most optimal values of $k$, we examine (1) the distribution of a few artists works across clusters; (2) the overall interpretation of the two top perfoming clusters; and (3) the distribution of different artistic styles across the clusters.
+We also examine the distribution of some common color and image statistics for each cluster in the optimal solutions for $k$.

-# Experiment Results
+# Experimental Results and Discussion
 <!-- What did we see? -->

-Table \ref{cluster_scores} and Figure \ref{score_plot} show the average silhouette and Calinski-Harabasz scores for values of k between $2$ and $10$, before and after beginning the clustering component of the algorithm (CAE+Kmeans vs DCEC, respectively).
+Table \ref{cluster_scores} and Figure \ref{score_plot} show the average silhouette and Calinski-Harabasz scores for values of k between $2$ and $10$, before and after beginning the clustering component of the algorithm (CAE+Kmeans vs. DCEC, respectively).
 The average silhouette and Caliski-Harabasz scores disagree slightly on the optimal cluster solution.
-Using silhouette scores suggests that the optimal number of clusters is 8 (followed by 9 and 10), while the relative CH coefficient suggests that the optimal solution is 3, followed by 8 and 9.
+Using silhouette scores suggests that the optimal number of clusters is $8$ (followed by $9$ and $10$), while the relative CH coefficient suggests that the optimal solution is $3$, followed by $8$ and $9$.
 For all values of $k$, DCEC was clearly effective in clustering the data as the within to between cluster dispersion values are much higher for DCEC than the CAE+Kmeans solution.
 This is expected as the algorithm is learning a feature